kestra-io/docs/content/blogs/2024-10-DD-workflow-tools-comparison.md

 ![Prefect UI](/blogs/2024-10-DD-workflow-tools-comparison/prefect-UI.png)

-[Prefect](https://www.prefect.io/) is an open-source orchestration tool designed to simplify the process of building and monitoring data workflows.
-Prefect offers both self-hosted and cloud-based solutions, providing flexibility in deployment.
-Workflows in Prefect are defined using Python, which makes it easy for data scientists and engineers to integrate them into existing Python-based projects.
+[Prefect](https://www.prefect.io/) is an open-source orchestration tool that offers both self-hosted and cloud-based solutions, providing flexibility in deployment.
+Workflows in Prefect are defined using Python, which makes it easy for data professionals to integrate them into existing Python-based projects.

 **Unique feature: hybrid execution model**